Franz Jägerstätter: Legacy and beatification

 Jägerstätter was criticized by his countrymen, especially by those who had served in the military, for failing in his duty as a husband and father.
 The municipality of Sankt Radegund at first refused to put his name on the local war memorial and a pension for his widow was not approved until 1950.

-Jägerstätter's fate was not well known until 1964, when US sociologist Gordon Zahn published his biography, In Solitary Witness.
-Thomas Merton, the famed Trappist monk and peace activist, included a chapter about Jägerstätter in his book Faith and Violence (1968).
+Jägerstätter's fate was not well known until 1964, when US sociologist Gordon Zahn published his biography, In Solitary Witness: The Life and Death of Franz Jägerstätter.
+Thomas Merton, Trappist monk and peace activist, included a chapter about Jägerstätter in his book Faith and Violence of 1968.
 A 1971 film treatment of his life made for Austrian television, Verweigerung ("The Refusal") (originally titled Der Fall Jägerstätter), by director Axel Corti, starred Kurt Weinzierl.
 A bronze plaque with his quotation about conscientious objection was dedicated at the Pacifist Memorial in Sherborn, Massachusetts, in 1994.
 His case was a topic of the annual Braunauer Zeitgeschichte-Tage conference in 1995.
 The death sentence was nullified by the Landgericht Berlin on 7 May 1997.
 A Stolperstein for Jägerstätter in Sankt Radegund was laid in 2006.

+The beatification process was opened in 1994.
 In June 2007, Pope Benedict XVI issued an apostolic exhortation declaring Jägerstätter a martyr.
-On 26 October 2007, he was beatified in a ceremony held by Cardinal José Saraiva Martins at the New Cathedral in Linz.
+The Austrian bishops had described Jägerstätter as a "shining example in dark times".
+On 26 October 2007, Jägerstätter was beatified in a ceremony held by Cardinal José Saraiva Martins at the Cathedral of the Immaculate Conception in Linz.
+The beatification was attended by sixty members of Jägerstätter's family, including his widow and their children, grandchildren, and great-grandchildren.
 His feast day is the day of his baptism, 21 May.
+In 2016, Jägerstätter's relics were embedded in the altar of the parish church of St. Radegund, and he is regarded co-patron of this church, which makes his feast day a solemnity.

 The documentary Franz Jaegerstaetter: A Man of Conscience was released in 2011.
 A film about Jägerstätter, A Hidden Life, written and directed by Terrence Malick, premiered in May 2019 at the 72nd Cannes Film Festival, and was given a general release in the US on 13 December 2019.
 The film is inspired by the book Franz Jägerstätter: Letters and Writings from Prison, edited by biographer Erna Putz, with Malick acquiring its adaptation rights for the production.